 The following training courses have been certificated by the IRSE in compliance with the process for certification of training courses provided by external parties.
 Individuals and organisations considering making use of certificated training courses are advised to read the process to understand the scope and limitations of the certification:

-Fundamentals of signalling systems, provided by ASAP MOBILITY SDN BHD in Malaysia
+Fundamentals of railway signalling and train control system, provided by: ASAP MOBILITY SDN BHD in Malaysia and South East Asia region

-Fundamentals of communication systems, provided by ASAP MOBILITY SDN BHD in Malaysia
+Fundamentals of railway communication systems, provided by: ASAP MOBILITY SDN BHD in Malaysia and South East Asia region

-Railway signalling for technicians, provided by ASAP MOBILITY SDN BHD in Malaysia
+Railway signalling for technicians, provided by: ASAP MOBILITY SDN BHD in Malaysia and South East Asia region

 The IRSE Minor Railways Section runs annual workshops on the maintenance of S&T equipment for those volunteering or working on minor and heritage railways.
 Details will be announced on the IRSE events page.